 The Conference's work in this area reflects the somewhat disparate approaches that have brought us to this juncture.
-At early common law, there was no occasion to apportion tort responsibility, for at least two reasons.
-First, contributory negligence of the plaintiff was a complete bar and apportionment of responsibility between a plaintiff and defendant was not part of the process.
+At early common law, the occasion to apportion tort responsibility arose infrequently, for at least two reasons.
+First, contributory negligence of a plaintiff was a complete bar and apportionment of responsibility between a plaintiff and defendant was not part of the process.
 The plaintiff either recovered all of his or her damages or recovered nothing.
-Second, the rules of procedure would not permit joinder in most tort cases involving multiple tortfeasors unless the defendants had acted in concert.
-Each tortfeasor had to be sued separately.
-Moreover, the common law dictated that a claimant prove how much damages each tortfeasor had caused, unless, again, the defendants had acted in concert, the latter situation being the only one giving rise to joint and several liability.
-The combination of the early rules of procedure and the common law resulted in a situation where a claimant was rarely able to recover against multiple tortfeasors, at least where there were independent acts resulting in indivisible harm.
-This, of course, has changed in many respects.
+Second, the rules of civil procedure would not permit joinder in most tort cases involving multiple tortfeasors unless the defendants had acted in concert or otherwise had a common duty.
+Where multiple tortfeasors acted independently, usually each tortfeasor had to be sued separately.
+Generally, the common law also required that a claimant prove how much damage each tortfeasor had caused, unless the facts involved one of the few situations giving rise to joint and several liability.
+The combination of the early rules of procedure and the common law resulted in a situation in which a claimant was often unable, in a single action, to recover against multiple tortfeasors, at least where there were independent acts resulting in indivisible harm.